francescozaniol/xsalt/examples/x-store/README.md

 </html>
 ```

-Note that the `<x-store>` tag and its inner content will be removed from the HTML output.
+Note: the `<x-store>` tag and its inner content will be removed from the HTML output.

 ## X-store in JS